 Refund Policy

-A 100% tuition refund will be issued one week prior to the session start date.
+A 100 percent tuition refund may be issued one week prior to the session start date.
 No refunds will be issued after this date.
 Refunds will not be issued if a course delivery format changes from in-person to online due to health guidelines.
 All cancellation requests must be submitted in writing to cs@saic.edu and include the student’s name, ID number, and course information.
 Refunds take four to six weeks to process.

 Note: Nonattendance does not constitute an official withdrawal, nor a cancellation of tuition and fees.

-Note: Courses with low enrollment may be cancelled a week or more prior to the start date, thus early registration is encouraged.
+Note: Courses with low enrollment may be canceled a week or more prior to the start date, thus early registration is encouraged.

 Wait List Procedures for Continuing Studies

-If you are interested in registering for a course that is full, we encourage you to add yourself to the wait list by filling out the wait list form for the individual course on our online registration website or by emailing cs@saic.edu with your name, phone number, and desired course.
+If you are interested in registering for a course that is full, we encourage you to add yourself to the wait list by filling out the wait list form for the individual course on our online registration website.
 We will make every attempt to notify you if a spot does become available in your preferred course for purchase online.

 Prerequisites